Editorial trust

 • Check the official or primary source again before rewriting the claim.

-• If the claim cannot be verified, remove it or label it as unverified instead of softening it into ambiguity.
+• If the claim cannot be checked, remove it or label it unverified.

-• Update the page copy, last reviewed date, source block, and any tests or shared data that enforce the claim.
+• Update the copy, review date, source block, and any tests that protect the claim.

 • A fee, referral, restriction, or protocol claim with no official or primary-source support.